 “Not sure what all the hype is all about.
 I didn’t feel any difference when I was taking this stuff.
 It might be a placebo.”

 The Bottom Line – Does Brain Octane Oil Work?

 OK, so we’re finding ourselves at the end of the road – are we about to walk into the Land of OZ, or are we still just sitting on that farm in Kansas?
 Will Brain Octane Oil spark mental performance, enhance focus and help you shed serious amounts of fat?

 Look, there’s some evidence behind coconut oil and the MCTs found in it – we like that.
 The product is relatively inexpensive and there is a money-back guarantee – we like that too!
 But we’re not in Kansas anymore when it comes to all the negatives surrounding the product from both research and diet experts.

 No research linking this formula to anything the product claims

 The associated Bulletproof Diet is being called a “fad”

 The product is not evaluated by the FDA

 If you want to increase your energy, boost your metabolism and lose weight, you need to pick up a program that assess your body’s needs and help you make healthy lifestyle choices.

-To bring it home, we’re so confident that you’ll get the results you want, we have a 14-day trial going on so you can get started on the path to success without having to go broke.
+To bring it home, we’re so confident that you’ll get the results you want, we have a free trial going on so you can get started on the path to success without having to go broke.
 In the business, that’s called “a good thing.”